These delicious apple pie cookies are made with a soft cinnamon cookie and filled with homemade apple pie filling and caramel sauce.

 Full measurements are in the recipe card below.

-Flour– we used all-purpose flour for this recipe. cake flour will work great as well.
+Flour– I used all-purpose flour for this recipe.
+Cake flour will work great as well.

 Baking powder and baking soda- to allow the cookies to spread.
 Make sure that your baking powder and baking soda are not expired.

-Granulated sugar– we like to use granulated sugar, also the most common sugar used in baking.
-Caster sugar will work great as well.
+Granulated sugar– I like to use granulated sugar, also the most common sugar used in baking.
+Castor sugar will work great as well.

 Brown sugar- adds a caramelly flavor and chewy texture to the cookies.